wurthless-elektroniks/pigli360-workbench/ecc/readme.md

 As such, this can speed up glitch attacks such that a boot can be attempted once per second.
 For comparison, CR4 takes about 4 seconds to retry and SMC+ takes about two.

+HOWEVER:

+There is a good chance the CPU will still crash in CB_B at 0x2E (HWINIT).
+This is the typical behavior on Jaspers.
+Therefore there is a chance that Glitch3 won't actually speed the boot up much in practice.
+Credit to Octal for this info.